 My favorite section for this is the kitchen accessories aisle.
-I often find stuff like these collapsible silicone cups with assorted colours and this silicone funnel.
+I often find stuff like these collapsible silicone cups with assorted colors and this silicone funnel.

 The silicone collapsible cups are stretchy and fit perfectly in front of my speedlight.
-They work great as colour diffusers you can use to create a tint effect on an image.
+They work great as color diffusers you can use to create a tint effect on an image.

 You can use the silicone funnel as a snoot.
 It creates a controlled light spot that allows precise lighting on a specific area of the image.